|

 of turquoise on a hillside while tending his sheep.
 Eddy Mauzy

-and his family mined and marketed turquoise from This site
+and his family mined and marketed turquoise from This site to

-in the 1970’s.
 Indian Mountain mine is in Lander County, Nevada.

 |